Skip to content

 This curvature displacement is the source of the parametrization's distortion and needs to be minimal in some sense.
 In an effort to reduce distortion, one can try to find a suitable target curvature distribution \(\hat{K}\) such that, for instance, the amplitude of \(u\) is minimized.
 This introduces specific vertices called cones (also called singularities) with non-zero angle defect in the parametrization.
 Cone parametrization therefore aim at finding a sparse set of cones that concentrate the whole curvature of the considered surface.
 From such a distribution, it is possible to retrieve \(uv\)-coordinates and an embedding in the plane by forcing these cones to lay on the boundary of the parametric domain.
 More precisely, given a set of cone vertices \(S \subset V\), the following general algorithm can be applied:

-• Perform cuts on edges in order to link every cone vertex;
+• Perform cuts on edges in order to link every cone vertex (see the SingularityCutter class);

 • Eventually perform additional cuts along non-contractible cycles in order to retrieve a disk topology;